We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 If you have never been to a cenote before, Tulum is the perfect place to visit as there are many of them here.
 Swimming in a Cenote can be a uniquely exhilarating experience.

-These natural underground pools were created as sinkholes from collapsed limestone bedrock and they go as deep as 80 feet in some areas!
+These natural underground pools were created as sinkholes from collapsed limestone bedrock and go as deep as 80 feet in some areas!
 Their turquoise waters make for a great photo opportunity.

 A common swimming hole in Tulum is the Cenote Azul.
 The water here usually goes into a deep blue color and it’s full of freshwater fish!
 There are also lounge chairs that you can use while drying off from your swim at this cenote.